 Cocktails include old classics and Aqua signatures.
 The champagne list included vintage varieties with a Dom Perignon for £900.
 They have an extensive selection of wines, so you have plenty of choices.
 The lunch menu offers two courses for £28 and 3 courses for £32.
 Check out the dinner menu and afternoon tea online.

 When you exit the lift, you are greeted with a beautiful view of London.
 You walk down an open staircase, and you are into the dining area.
 Because you are in the Shard, you get a floor to ceiling window looking out to the city.
 If you’re lucky, you will get a table in front of the window so you will be seated beside your guest rather than directly opposite.
 The décor of the restaurant is minimal, the suspended lights, comfy chairs and dressed tables are stylish, but it’s all about that view!

 Aqua Shard Restaurant Information

-To find out more about Aqua Shard Website.
+To find out more about the Aqua Shard Website.
 The restaurant address is Level 31, The Shard, St Thomas Street, London SE1 9RY.
 The nearest station is London Bridge.
 The entrance to the restaurants is located in St Thomas Street.
 You need to go through security checks and wait for the lift so allow additional time to do this.
-Smart dress is required, they charge a cancellation fee if you don’t give 24 hours’ notice.
+Smart dress is required.
+They charge a cancellation fee if you don’t give 24 hours’ notice.
 Enjoy!
 You can read about The View From The Shard here.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me.